amarra1122/FinalProject/README.md

 * 03_make_graph: Creates graph which is reported in the final document - graph is stored as an R object within the output folder.

 * 04_render_report: Renders/knits the final Rmd document using the final contents of the output folder.

+* Final_Project.html has the contents of my final report thus far

+* A make install rule was created within my Makefile in order to restore the package environment for my project.